 As a result, his plays become cautionary tales for us and for our children.

+If you want to teach your kids how to think–one way to do it is to read them Shakespeare.
+Start with simple books geared to children (see below).
 Here are a few ways to understand and introduce Shakespeare to your children that include books, plays, activities, movies and more.

-Point #1: Shakespeare is not a Fraud!
+#1: Shakespeare is not a Fraud!

 Some people have indicated that Shakespeare was a fraud; that his plays, his characters, his words, etc., were copied from others making him nothing more than a copycat.
 Consider this: during the 16th and 17th centuries, there were no copyright laws and the authors, poets, and playwrights of the day borrowed and copied from each other—lines, plots, characters, and more.
 It was accepted.
 Many of Shakespeare’s characters are taken from history, and some may have been inspired by others, but his poetry and writing are his own.